Who am I?

 I am a relationship anarchist.
 I have known this since my mid-teens, when I started dating.
 I will also accept polyamorous as a descriptor of my orientation; and I do feel that my approach to relationships is a part of who I am as a person, not just a choice of how I interact with relationships.
 I choose to express that orientation through relationship anarchy, in which relationships are defined only by those in them, with no expectations set from without.
 I am fundamentally incompatible with monogamy, because the reasoning behind it makes no sense to me.
 It does not fit me.

 I am agender.
 I was not able to recognise it until recently, but I always have been.
 I don’t have a gender, and I don’t want a gender.
 Recognising this has meant I am able to see the shit I have been through in a new light, and realise how society’s expectations of me based on my assumed gender do not fit me.
+My pronouns are they/them.

 I am all of these things, whether I look like this: